jeffscyberjournal/CTFbin/GameZone.md

 tcp   LISTEN     0      128     :::22                  :::*
 agent47@gamezone:~$ ss -tulp
 ```
+Given point 10000 is the port of interest on target its possible to use 10000 locally but to avoid confusion on attacking vm i will use port 9000 to help clarify this:
+To connect to the service on port 10000 on target by port 9000 on localhost we can simply use:
+ssh -L 9000:localhost:10000 <username>@<TargetIP>

+## Note this will fail if the proxy from earlier SQLi request capture is still on so be sure to disable it.

 ## Q2 What is the name of the exposed CMS?
-Answer:Webmin appears in the top of the login screen or in code in title section: <Title> Login to Webmin </Title>
+Answer: Webmin appears in the top of the login screen or in code in title section:
+<Title> Login to Webmin </Title>

 ## Q3 What is the CMS version?
 Answer: 1.580, login to webmin is the same password as to connect with SSH.
 Then its displayed in main screen on login or in the "System Information link".

-# Privilege Escalation with Metasploit
+# Task 6 Privilege Escalation with Metasploit

 Next take advantage of webadmin to gain by searching for exploit through searchsploit, this lead us to finding a exploit is available through metasploit.